Kinkajou: Diet

 Although the kinkajou is classified in the order Carnivora and has sharp teeth, its omnivorous diet consists mainly of fruit, particularly figs. Some 90% of their diet consists of (primarily ripe) fruit.
 To eat softer fruits, they hold it with their forepaws, then scoop out the succulent pulp with their tongue.
 They may play an important role in seed dispersal.
-Leaves, flowers, and various herbs make up much of the other 10% of their diet.
+Leaves, flowers, nectar, and various herbs make up much of the other 10% of their diet.
 They sometimes eat insects, particularly ants.
 They may occasionally eat bird eggs and small vertebrates.
-Their frugivorous habits are actually convergent with those of (diurnal) spider monkeys.
+Their frugivorous habits are convergent with those of diurnal spider monkeys, with the two species filling similar ecological roles where they overlap, but at different times.